In a shadowy world seemingly ignored by regulators, dozens of private investigators and data brokers are selling private bank account information.

 However, after inquiries from the AJC, the website was replaced by a notice that said the site had either been moved or deleted.

-Records show that the Asset Analysts website was created earlier this year and that the firm was incorporated at about the same time using a UPS store on the outskirts of Jackson, Miss., as its address.
+Records show that the Asset Analysts website was created in 2018 and that the firm was incorporated at about the same time using a UPS store on the outskirts of Jackson, Miss., as its address.

 In a statement to the AJC, SWIFT said that it is a secure service with strict policies in place to protect the confidentiality of its messages.
 Moreover, SWIFT does not have individual account data, nor does it have access to it, the statement said.